ArtemZiablov/compilers-development/README.md

-# Compiler Development for Subject-Oriented Languages
+# Compilers Development for Subject-Oriented Languages

 Course at V.N.
 Karazin Kharkiv National University, Faculty of Mathematics and Informatics, specializing in Computer Science.